TransparentEdge/terraform-provider-transparentedge/docs/resources/staging_vclconf.md

 page_title: "transparentedge_staging_vclconf Resource - transparentedge"
 subcategory: ""
 description: |-
-  Manages Staging VCL Configuration
+  Provides Staging VCL Configuration resource.
+This allows to generate a new VCL configuration that replaces the current one.
 ---

 # transparentedge_staging_vclconf (Resource)

-Manages Staging VCL Configuration
+Provides Staging VCL Configuration resource.
+This allows to generate a new VCL configuration that replaces the current one.

 ## Example Usage